A Guide to ADHD and How Music Therapy Can Help

-In Katrina McFerran’s academic journal, Quenching a Desire for Power: The Role of Music Therapy for Adolescents with ADHD, she studies the effects of music therapy on a young man.
-She finds that both individual and small-group therapy provides opportunities for him to express himself and gain control over his life -- proving that no matter which method your therapist chooses, it is sure to bring positive change.
+In Katrina McFerran’s academic journal, Quenching a Desire for Power: The Role of Music Therapy for Adolescents with ADHD, she studied the effects of music therapy on a young man.
+She found that both individual and small-group therapy provided opportunities for him to express himself and gain control over his life.
+This proved that no matter which method your therapist chooses, it is sure to bring positive change.

-You do not need any prior musical experience or talents to benefit from music therapy -- that’s the beauty of it.
+You do not need any prior musical experience or talents to benefit from music therapy.
 Doctors may prescribe pills, supplements, or chemicals, but music therapy is an easy, consequence-free option that can work alongside these treatments or fly solo.

 If you or your child show symptoms of ADHD, consult your healthcare provider in order to find the best music therapy options for you!